kartikc727/kartikc727.github.io/_portfolio/customer-service-bot.md

 >
 > **Customer**: Hi I ordered some stuff hasnt arrived yet, but the app says delivered
 >
 > **Assistant**: I apologize for any confusion or inconvenience caused.
-It seems t
+It seems
-> hat the status of your order is showing as delivered.
+> that the status of your order is showing as delivered.
 However, if you have not
 > received your order, I understand your concern.
 Could you please provide me with
 > some more details about the order so that I can assist you further?
 >